marberi/100days/README.md

 I read through [Which Training Methods for GANs do actually Converge?](https://arxiv.org/pdf/1801.04406.pdf) searching for a solution.
 Implementing a combination (ish) of the R1 or R2 regularization terms (eq.
 9 and 10), I find a strong regulizing effect.
 More results follow tomorrow.

+# Day 176 [2019-07-16]

+# Day 177 [2019-07-17]

+# Day 178 [2019-07-18]

+# Day 179 [2019-07-19]

+# Day 180 [2019-07-20]

+# Day 181 [2019-07-21]

+# Day 182 [2019-07-22]
+First day of the workshop.
+A few half-ways interesting talks.
+There was one group from Dubai(?) using drones to look for metorites in the desert.
+Not very interesting from a technical viewpoint, but interesting because of the Drone project in last AI6 edition in Barcelona.
+I hope to catch her later.
+Also had some intersting talks about searching for exoplanets using deep learning in direct imaging.

+# Day 183 [2019-07-23]
+Second day of the workshop.
+There was an intersting talk in the morning on unsupervised learning.
+They had been clustering together different objects.
+A neat appliation was the search for multiple lensed quasars.
+A quasar is a galaxy with a supermassive black hole, often appearing more like a star in optical images.
+If being behind a dense dark matter region, the quasar can appear multiple times, from gravitational lensing bending space.
+Only 40 of those systems was previously known.
+Through first using unsupervised learning, they associated these objects with some classes.
+This was useful to know which objects to follow up.
+In this way they manage to find multiple systems.